rapphy243/Recipe-Swiper/README.md

 ```bash
 https://github.com/yourusername/Recipe-Swiper.git
 ```
-2. Create a copy of `SecretsExample.xcconfig`, rename it to `Secrets.xcconfig`, then add Spoonacular API key in the Environment folder
+2. In the Environment folder, create a copy of `SecretsExample.xcconfig`, rename it to `Secrets.xcconfig`, then add Spoonacular API key

 3. Build and run the project in Xcode.